byt3bl33d3r/Utinni/README.md

 This was originally made for the [DeathStar](https://github.com/byt3bl33d3r/DeathStar) project, the author then realized it would be useful as a stand-alone library.

-**2. Why are there no sync APIs?**
+**2. Why doesn't this library provide a sync APIs?**

 Cause it doesn't make sense.
-In 99% of all use cases you'd use this, you're going to want to call/execute/query/do multiple things at the same time.
+In 99% of all use cases you're going to want to call/execute/query/do multiple things at the same time.
+This is legitimately the perfect use case of AsyncIO.

 **3. Will this work with the original Empire repository and not the BC-Security Fork?**